Are These Wires Important?

 - Task Manager, anyone?
 Or worse, the computer registry.

 - I call your task manager and registry, and raise you one file allocation table.
-Your entire hard drive content is now gone.
+Everything on your hard drive is now gone.
+(Or, technically, the computer doesn't know where any of it is.)